negarloloshahvar/DataCamp-Analyzing-Social-Media-Data-in-Python/README.md

 # DataCamp-Analyzing-Social-Media-Data-in-Python

+Twitter produces hundreds of million messages per day, with people around the world discussing sports, politics, business, and entertainment.
+We can access thousands of messages flowing in this stream in a matter of minutes.
 In this course, we will learn how to collect Twitter data and analyze tweet text, Twitter networks, and the geographical origin of the tweet.
+We'll be doing this with datasets on tech companies, data science hashtags, and the 2018 State of the Union address.
+Using these methods, we will be able to inform business and political decision-making by discovering the prevalence of important topics, the diversity of discussion networks, and a topic's geographical reach.